arximboldi/lager/doc/effects.rst

    }

-Note how we use a ``std::variant`` to combine the *business logic* action type (``todo_action``) with the UI level action (``todos_command``).
+Note how we use a ``std::variant`` to combine the *business logic* action type (``todo_action``) with the *UI logic* action (``todos_command``).
 When we receive a business logic action, we just forward to its reducer.
-When we receive a UI level action, we figure out if this action results should result in a business logic action, and if so, we deliver it via an effect.
+When we receive a UI level action, we figure out whether this action should result in a business logic action, and if so, we deliver it via an effect.

 .. note::

    We used :ref:`lager::noop<noop>` as an *empty* effect in the paths that do not require one.
-It can be more efficient than using ``[] (auto&&) {}`` because it completely bypasses the evaluation of the effect.
+It can be more efficient than using ``[] (auto&&) {}`` because Lager detects it, completely bypassing the evaluation of the effect.

 .. _dependency-injection:
 Dependency passing
 ------------------

 Oftentimes, the effect will need to access some *service* in order to do its deed.
-For example, if you are doing asynchronous IO, it will need to access some `boost::asio::io_context`_, or maybe you have some types of your own that encapsulate the I/O logic.
+For example, when performing asynchronous IO it may need to access some `boost::asio::io_context`_.
+Or maybe the effect should forward to some other service of your own that encapsulate the I/O logic.
 By definition, these types are referential, so you can not put them in the model or the action that is passed to the reducer that generates the effect.

 .. _boost\:\:asio\:\:io_context: https://www.boost.org/doc/libs/1_70_0/doc/html/boost_asio/reference/io_context.html

 Instead, the framework can deliver these services for you by declaring the dependency in the effect signature using the :cpp:class:`lager::deps` type.
-For example, we an effect that wants a reference to a ``boost::asio::io_context`` can be declared like this:
+For example, an effect that wants a reference to a ``boost::asio::io_context`` can be declared like this:

 .. code-block:: c++